FrydmanPiotr/API_client/README.md

 ## API client application

 ## Table of contents
+* Description
 * Technologies
 * Setup
 * Sources

+## Description
+The program sends a request to the API and receives a response.
+In the next step saves the data from the response to a CSV file and creates visualization in the browser and saves it as an HTML file.

 ## Technologies
 Project is created with: